oaklandsmartvehicles/DrivingAgent-2020-melodic/README.md

 This README includes everything you need to get your computer set up with ROS and the programs necessary to start messing around with the simulation.

 ### Computer Setup
-- Download the correct Ubuntu distribution.
+Download the correct Ubuntu distribution.
 All that really matters is that you download Ubuntu 18.04.
 The numbers after the "4" don't really matter.
-However, I chose to use [Ubuntu 18.04.5.](https://releases.ubuntu.com/18.04/)
+However, I chose to use [Ubuntu 18.04.5.](https://releases.ubuntu.com/18.04/) There are several methods you can use to run Ubuntu.
+You could use a virtual machine or do a native installation.
+I chose to install Ubuntu alongside Windows on my laptop, this is called "dual booting"
+- fdgfdf

 In order to generate the complete workspace, you must perform the follwoing tasks: